klaby/grule/README.md

 # Contributing

-Chork is in an initial version without many features yet, but you can feel free to send your suggestion or open a PR.
+Grule is in an initial version without many features yet, but you can feel free to send your suggestion or open a PR.

 <br>